 A repeat attempt in Brussels in 2001 resulted in him being beaten unconscious by Mugabe’s bodyguards.
 He coordinated the Equal Love campaign from 2010, which pioneered same-sex marriage.

-Peter Tatchell will chat with Hay Festival director Peter Florence about the poems that have travelled with him through his life.
+Peter Tatchell chats with Hay Festival director Peter Florence about the poems that have travelled with him through his life.
 “He’s very necessary… incredibly brave… doing good work in a world where most people are too timid” (Elton John).